Cincinnati Reds Odds

 Reds Props

 Some bettors find more entertainment and success betting on more specific outcomes than the result of the game.
 Prop bets cover a wide market of wagers on player stats, discrete in-game events, and any style of yes/no question.
-Many props are bets on specific players and their performance, such as betting Joey Votto over 1.5 hits on a given night, or betting that Luis Castillo will strike out over 9.5 batters.
+Many props are bets on specific players and their performance, such as betting Elly De La Cruz over 1.5 hits on a given night, or betting that Hunter Greene will strike out over 9.5 batters.
 Some props can be shorter term, such as betting on the number of runs scored in the first five innings or who will hit a home run.
 Offerings tend to vary depending on the sportsbook, so use our sportsbook reviews to find the best bet for you.

 Reds Futures

-Expectations are rising right now in Cincinnati, so bettors will have to shop for the best line to get good odds on Reds futures bets.
-Futures are bets that focus on long term outcomes, like the Reds to win the NL Central, win the National League Pennant, win the World Series, or even in dividual awards like winning league MVP.
+Expectations are rising right now in Cincinnati, so bettors will have to shop for the best line to get good odds on Reds MLB futures bets.
+Futures are bets that focus on long term outcomes, like the Reds to win the NL Central, win the National League Pennant, win the World Series, or even individual awards like winning league MVP.

 How to Bet on the Cincinnati Reds

-Online sports betting is not currently legal in Ohio, but it will be soon.
-Legalized Ohio sports betting is expected to launch no later than Jan.
-1, 2023.
-Once sports betting goes live in The Buckeye State, you'll be able to place wagers on the Reds through the nation's top sportsbooks.
+Online sports betting is now legal in Ohio.
+Legalized Ohio sports betting launched in January 2023.
+Now that the sports betting is live in The Buckeye State, you are able to place wagers on the Reds through the nation's top sportsbooks.

 BetMGM Sportsbook